Water kefir is not only easy to make, it is a delicious, probiotic-rich, dairy-free beverage your whole family will enjoy.

-- If using tap water, remove the chlorine prior to making water kefir either by boiling the water and allowing it to cool, or by aerating the water using a blender.
+- If using tap water, remove the chlorine prior to making water kefir either by boiling the water for 20 minutes and allowing it to cool, or by aerating the water for 20 minutes using a blender.
 If your water contains chloramines rather than chlorine, the chloramines must be removed by filtering.

 - Fluoride must be removed by filtering through reverse osmosis or another method specifically designed for fluoride removal.

 - One glass jar: quart to half-gallon size